When you’re ready to fill out your Free Application for Federal Student Aid (FAFSA), you’ll need to have some very specific info on-hand.

 - Your (and/or your parents’) most recent federal income tax returns, W-2s and other earnings records.
 Time-saving tip: The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax returns to prefill the answers to some FAFSA questions by transferring data directly from federal income tax returns.

-- Your or your parents’ bank statements and records of investments (if applicable).
+- Your or your parents’ bank statements and investment records (if applicable).

 - Any additional financial information, such as taxable work-study, assistantships, fellowships, grants and scholarship aid reported to the IRS; combat pay or special combat pay; and cooperative education program earnings.